 – Professor Ian Frazer, 2003 CRI Annual Report

-In the therapeutic vaccine space, CRI has made a big splash with the research of Sjoerd van der Burg, Ph.D., and Cornelis (Kees) Melief, M.D., Ph.D., at Leiden University Medical Center, who found that their vaccine could demonstrate durable complete responses in some women with HPV-16+ vulvar intraepithelial neoplasias (VINs), a disease that normally has a spontaneous regression rate of less than 2% .
+In 2009, Sjoerd van der Burg, Ph.D., and Cornelis (Kees) Melief, M.D., Ph.D., at Leiden University Medical Center, found in a CRI sponsored study that a vaccine composed of HPV long peptides could demonstrate durable complete responses in some women with HPV-16+ vulvar intraepithelial neoplasias (VINs), a disease that normally has a spontaneous regression rate of less than 2% .

-Sources: Cancer Facts and Figures 2013, CDC HPV-Associated Cancers, National Cancer Institute, Globocan 2008, CRI grantee documents
+Sources: Cancer Facts and Figures 2016, CDC HPV-Associated Cancers, National Cancer Institute, Globocan 2012, Cancer.net, CRI grantee documents

 Cervical Cancer News & Stories